redhog/InfiniteGlass/README.md

 The file xevent.c has a different, more permissible license, see the top of the file for details.
 The file coastline50.geojson has a different, more permissible license, see coastline50.geojson.LICENSE for details.
+The file binary_tree_bin_packer.py has a different, more permissible license, see binary_tree_bin_packer.py.LICENSE for details.